-February July October Day Statement Response 28 Cut prevention.
-Some basic tips include storing sharp devices in designated areas, cleaning sharp items separately from other equipment, practicing safe handling during use of the sharp items, and never bypassing safety devices that are part of the devices.
+February / July / October Day Safety Tips Response Talking Points 29 Cut prevention Some basic tips include storing sharp devices in designated areas, cleaning sharp items separately from other equipment, practicing safe handling during use of the sharp items, and never bypassing safety devices that are part of the devices.
 What exposures to cuts from equipment are there in your area?
-29 Keep your work area clean and orderly.
-Good housekeeping is integral to a pleasant and safe place to work.
-All employees must do their part to keep their work area clean and orderly.
-During an emergency, clear exit and travel paths are essential to everyone's safety.
 30 Housekeeping preventing slips, trips, and falls.
 In order to prevent slips, trips, and falls, everyone should do their part to keep all walking and working surfaces safe.
 If you see a slip, trip, or fall exposure, take action as necessary to correct the exposure, if possible, or report the issue to your supervisor.
-31 Practice infection control 24/7.
-Remember that communicable diseases can be passed by you to others when you leave work.
-Controlling contamination of others by containing your cough or sneeze and not working when you have a communicable illness is essential.
-Make sure your vaccinations are current, wash hands frequently, and practice cough/sneeze etiquette.
-Report any illness or symptoms, or whether you have been exposed to disease, promptly to your supervisor.
+31 The handling of empty pallets may seem like a routine job, but do not be fooled!
+In doing this type of work, you can perform certain acts that can easily result in injuries if safety precautions are not taken.
+Never stand pallets on end.
+This can result in a struck-by injury.
+Do not stack pallets more than 6 feet high.
+Use a team lift on heavy or oversized pallets.